MikhailMS/java-shop-example/README.md

           - [ ] Complete order
           - [ ] Restore order
           - [ ] See all completed orders (client can see only his orders)
-          - [ ] Search for specific product by name
+          - [x] Search for specific product by name
+          - [x] Sort products by name, price
           - [x] Filter products by price, weight
-          - [x] Sort products by name, price
+          - [ ] Sort orders by date, total price
           - [ ] Filter orders by date/total price
       - [ ] Administrator GUI
           - [x] See all available products